-	Previous incidents and disasters across the UK, from the Foot and Mouth Disease outbreak to fuel shortages and severe flooding, have shown that planning for emergencies is essential.
+Previous incidents and disasters across the UK, from the Covid outbreak to fuel shortages and severe flooding, have shown that planning for emergencies is essential.

 We work with the emergency services, NHS, transport and utility companies on plans designed to ensure we respond effectively to emergency incidents and safeguard our communities across Merseyside.